aws-samples/eks-workshop-v2/website/docs/fundamentals/exposing/loadbalancer/adding-lb.md

 sidebar_position: 20
 ---

-Let's create an additional Service that provisions a load balancer with the following kustomization:
+Let's create an additional Service that provisions a load balancer with the following customization:

 ```file
 manifests/modules/exposing/load-balancer/nlb/nlb.yaml